jngong/gender-diversity-in-film/README.md

 - Allow user to search for a movie by title and show results that match
 - Show a default Home page with an index of movies (i.e. trending) that visitors can click on to browse as an alternative to searching.
 - When user clicks on a movie, route to a page with:
-	- Movie details sub-header: Title, year, budget, revenue
+	- Movie details sub-header: e.g. Title, year, budget, revenue
-	- Summary of gender breakdown: % F vs. M: Cast and Crew; and Does it pass Bechdel’s 3 requirements (if available)?
+	- Summary of gender breakdown:
+		- % F vs. M: Cast and Crew
+		- Does it pass Bechdel’s 3 requirements (if available)?
 Y/N
-- Cast / crew graph to visually see # females compared to # males
+	- Visual breakdown of the cast members by gender

 #### PostMVP:
 - Convert class components to functional components with hooks to get practice in both